guglielmocamporese/awesome-action-prediction-list/readme.md

-# Awesome Early Action Anticipation List
+# Awesome Action Prediction List

 A curated list of papers and resources linked to **action anticipation** and **early action recognition** from videos.